-One day, as I showed a new skill and the method for solving the problem, his expression soured and his head shook in disagreement.
+One day, as I showing some new skills and and the method for solving the problem, his expression soured and his head shook in disagreement.

 Puzzled by his actions, I said, "Scott, what's up?"